Overview of the initial evaluation, treatment and prognosis of lung cancer

 Worldwide, lung cancer occurred in approximately 1.8 million patients in 2012 and caused an estimated 1.6 million deaths .
 In the United States, there will be approximately 225,000 new cases of lung cancer and over 160,000 deaths annually .

-Both the absolute and relative frequency of lung cancer have risen dramatically.
+Both the absolute and relative frequencies of lung cancer have risen dramatically.
 Around 1953, lung cancer became the most common cause of cancer deaths in men.
 In 1985 it became the leading cause of cancer deaths in women, and now causes approximately twice as many deaths as breast cancer.
 Lung cancer deaths are declining in men, and the death rate in women has plateaued secondary to decreases in smoking.
 Now however, almost one-half of all lung cancer deaths occur in women.
 (See "Women and lung cancer".)

 The term lung cancer, or bronchogenic carcinoma, refers to malignancies that originate in the airways or pulmonary parenchyma.
 Approximately 95 percent of all lung cancers are classified as either small cell lung cancer (SCLC) or non-small cell lung cancer (NSCLC).
 This distinction is required for proper staging, treatment, and prognosis.
 Other cell types comprise about 5 percent of malignancies arising in the lung.